On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Results

 \section{Results}

-The fleet sizes we obtain per Section \ref{sec:opt} are $\fleetsz = 38, 19, 13, 10$ for $\capacity = 10, 20, 30, 40$, respectively. \autoref{tab:ds} further specifies the no. dynamically and statically routed buses for each $\capacity$ and $\dperc$.
+The optimized fleet sizes $\fleetsz = 38, 19, 13, 10$ are consistent across all generated noisy demands for $\capacity = 10, 20, 30, 40$, respectively. \autoref{tab:ds} further specifies the no. dynamically and statically routed buses for each $\capacity$ and $\dperc$.
 This percentage is seen to correspond to the PDFs in \autoref{fig:pdfs}; e.g., as $\SD$ increases, $\negweib$ yields the fewest negative predictions as its PDF shifts towards the positives.

 We evaluate prediction quality through two commonly used, unitless measures of mean error: Mean Absolute Percentage Error (MAPE) and Rooted Mean Squared Normalized Error (RMSNE).
 These measures are defined as follows: